-Body image is a multidimensional construct that represents an individual's conscious 135 136 perception of, and attitude towards, their bodily appearance (Arbour & Ginis, 2008; 137 Reboussin et al., 2000; Tiggemann, 2004).
-It is strongly associated with an individual's 138 wellbeing and their satisfaction with life (Donaghue, 2009).
-According to an influential meta-139 analysis by Cash and Deagle (1997), dimensions relevant to the body image construct 140 substantially include: i) a perceptual component which corresponds to the accuracy with 141 which an individual can judge the physical dimensions of their own body and ii) an 142 attitudinal, affective component related to their attitudes and emotions they have about their 143 body, which may be positive or negative.
+(Donaghue 2009).
+According to an influential meta-analysis by Cash and Deagle (1997), dimensions relevant to the body image construct substantially include the following: (i) a perceptual component which corresponds to the accuracy with which an individual can judge the physical dimensions of their own body and (ii) an attitudinal, affective component related to their attitudes and emotions they have about their body, which may be positive or negative.

-Excessive concerns about body weight and appearance are common amongst individuals in western cultures, and presage the development of eating disorders (EDs), such as anorexia nervosa (AN) and bulimia nervosa (Ricciardelli & McCabe, 2004; Slevec & Tiggemann, 2011a; Stice, 2002).
-Typically, individuals with severe body image concerns focus on the desire to appear thinner (Slevec & Tiggemann, 2011a) and tend to over-estimate the body size they believe themselves to have (Schuk et al., 2018).
+Excessive concerns about body weight and appearance are common amongst individuals in western cultures and presage the development of eating disorders (EDs), such as anorexia nervosa (AN) and bulimia nervosa (Ricciardelli and McCabe 2004; Slevec and Tiggemann 2011a; Stice 2002).
+Typically, individuals with severe body image concerns focus on the desire to appear thinner (Slevec and Tiggemann 2011a) and tend to overestimate the body size they believe themselves to have (Schuck et al. 2018).

-150 Most research into people's body image concerns and eating attitudes has been 151 conducted in adolescents and young adults, with a particular focus on female university 152 undergraduates aged 18-24 years (Slevec & Tiggemann, 2011b).
-This coincides with the 153 median age of onset for EDs (Hudson et al., 2007; Favaro et al., 2003), with AN being 154 particularly prevalent in this age group (Smink et al., 2012).
-Nevertheless, as pointed out by 155 Saucier (2004) and Tiggemann (2004), comparably high levels of body image concerns may 156 occur at any age, including women of middle age who represent the focus for the current 157 study.
-As with their younger colleagues (Wardle et al., 2006), middle-aged women can 158 experience negative feelings and attitudes towards their body, such as body dissatisfaction 159 and drive for thinness (Bane & McAuley, 1998; Longo et al., 2009) along with over-160 estimation of their body size (Hayashi et al., 2006, but see Monteath & McCabe, 1997 and 161 Paul et al., 2015 for opposite results in the general population) leading to an increased risk for 162 late onset EDs (Marcus et al., 2007; Cumella & Kally, 2008; Hoek, 2006; Slevec & Tiggemann, 2011a).
-163
+Most research into people's body image concerns and eating attitudes has been conducted in adolescents and young adults, with a particular focus on female university undergraduates aged 18-24 years (Slevec and Tiggemann 2011b).
+This coincides with the median age of onset for EDs (Hudson et al. 2007; Favaro et al. 2003), with AN being particularly prevalent in this age group (Smink et al. 2012).
+Nevertheless, as pointed out by Saucier (2004) and Tiggemann (2004), comparably high levels of body image concerns may occur at any age, including women of middle-age who represent the focus for the current study.
+As with their younger colleagues (Wardle et al. 2006), middle-aged women can experience negative feelings and attitudes towards their body, such as body dissatisfaction and drive for thinness (Bane and McAuley 1998; Longo et al. 2009) along with over-estimation of their body size (Hayashi et al. 2006; but see Monteath and McCabe 1997 and Paul et al. 2015 for opposite results in the general population) leading to an increased risk for late onset EDs (Marcus et al. 2007; Cumella and Kally 2008; Hoek 2006; Slevec and Tiggemann 2011a).